The British Superbike Championship Statistics and Race Records 1996 – Present

 Ryuichi Kiyonari took back to back titles in 2006 and 2007 and after two years in the World Superbike Championship, he returned to the UK in 2010 to make it three Championships and thus match Mackenzie’s total.

-Steve Hislop and John Reynolds both won two Championships with solitary title success being taken by Troy Bayliss, Neil Hodgson, Gregorio Lavilla, Leon Camier, Tommy Hill, Alex Lowes, Leon Haslam, Scott Redding, Tarran Mackenzie, Bradley Ray and 2023 Tommy Bridewell.
+Steve Hislop, John Reynolds and Josh Brookes have both won two Championships with solitary title success being taken by Troy Bayliss, Neil Hodgson, Gregorio Lavilla, Leon Camier, Tommy Hill, Alex Lowes, Leon Haslam, Scott Redding, Tarran Mackenzie, Bradley Ray, Tommy Bridewell and in 2024 by Kyle Ryde.

 Titles have been won by English, Scottish, Australian, Japanese and Spanish riders.